Understanding the power specs of amplifiers can be important when we are looking to buy a new model.

 What’s a Watt?

-The power output of an amplifier is measured in watts – and it is a measure of the amount of energy it creates.
+You measure the power output of an amplifier in watts, which measures the amount of energy it creates.

 watt = voltage x amps

-… which is an oversimplification – but will do for our purposes
+… which is an oversimplification – but will do for our purposes.
+Once you know this, you can see how it relates to an amplifier.

 The amplifier provides the voltage to ‘push’ an electrical current (amps) to the speaker.
 The speaker then turns this current into sound (and heat).

-It is helpful to know the power an amplifier can generate as it gives us an idea of how loud it will be – or what size room it will be suited to – and how well it will drive specific speakers.
+If you know the power an amplifier can generate, it gives an idea of how loud it will be.
+Or what size room it will be suited to and how well it will drive specific speakers.

 If you want more detailed technical information on this subject, this is an excellent article to check out.

-However, the good news is that we don’t really need to know too much about the maths involved – so let’s move on.
+However, the good news is that you don’t need to know too much about the maths involved – so let’s move on.

 Power Rating Checklist